KensRetro/PETx/README.md

 17. Changed Character ROM to allow more fonts and use of SST39SF010A as well as 27xxx series Eproms.
 18. Added power switch & connector that should fit into the existing C64 bracket  (if used)
 19. Added access to unused RAM in 8000 area (8400-8FFF)

-20. Added solder jumpers to allow WD6502 to be used
+# Potential upgrades not currently incorporated:

-Potential upgrades not currently incorporated: (Feel free to suggest others)
+(Feel free to suggest others)
 1. Add a writable latch that controls some of the dipswitch selectable features above

-Notes:
+# More Notes:
 This project is a PET 2001, 9 inch screen version (started with schematic 320349).
 This model was chosen for 2 reasons, first, a CRTC chip is not required and second, it outputs a near standard video signal with the included interface.
 The Intent was to make it fit into a C64 / VIC-20 case.